stefansnaerh/Frontend-Kanban/README.md

 Backend built with NodeJS Express and MongoDB.
 Frontend built with ReactJS and SASS.

-It has all CRUD functionality
+It has all CRUD functionality.<br/>
+I used UseContext for state management.<br/>
 You can create boards (project name) and than add tasks for that project and subtasks for each task.
 You can then delete and edit boards, tasks and subtasks.